Jieiku/abridge/content/overview-abridge/index.md

 All necessary bundles are dynamically generated by the node script [package_abridge.js](https://github.com/Jieiku/abridge/blob/master/package_abridge.js)

-The node script will scan your config.toml for relevant config values, and then based on your config.tomnl generate your required bundles.
+The node script will scan your zola.toml for relevant config values, and then based on your zola.tomnl generate your required bundles.

 All that is necessary is `zola build && npm run abridge`.